skydoves/ColorPickerView/README.md

 ```

 ### ColorEnvelope
-`ColorEnvelope` is a wrapper class of color models for providing more variety of color models.<br>
+`ColorEnvelope` is a versatile wrapper class for color models, offering a wide range of color-related data.
+It provides access to HSV color values, Hex string codes, and ARGB values.
-We can get HSV color value, Hex string code, ARGB value from the `ColorEnvelope`.

 ```java
 colorEnvelope.getColor() // returns a integer color.
 colorEnvelope.getHexCode() // returns a hex code string.